ASILVAPT/Franc1sco-Franug-Leaked-Plugins/README.md

 ```

 I understand his justification & can relate to it.
 But it doesn't justify his actions.

+After alerting him that his __Multi adverts plugin__ breaks most MOTD advertisers terms of service he claimed he has halted from sellinh it, he did remove it from his [store](https://github.com/Franc1sco/Franug-PRIVATE-PLUGINS), but for I know he is still selling it.
+But if it turns out he isn't anymore then that does prove he does have some best interests at heart

 # Screenshot Gallery
 ![Stealing code](https://i.gyazo.com/257a7f0657a24acdff7b693197ff61dd.png)